Piedmont Virginia Community College logo banner

 • The figure legend (also know as a key), if used, should be positioned within the borders of the figure and explain any symbols used in the figure image.

 Note: figure notes can appear below the figure to explain, describe, clarify or supplement information in the image.
-Not all figures include notes.
+Not all figures include notes, but in most cases, notes are very helpful and should be included.
+When the figure has been taken from a source (as opposed to it being an original figure), provide the full citation for the source in the note (the figure won't be cited in the References).
 Notes are double-spaced and flush left.
 Format: Note.
 Text of the note.

 Example: